 Who do I contact if I have a query?

 We want to ensure excellent communication with parents.
 To this end, we have a weekly interactive newsletter, which as well as keeping you informed, also celebrates the many successes of our students and school events.

-We use SIMS InTouch to keep you up to date by text message and information is forwarded to e-mail addresses.
+We use the Edulink app to keep you up to date and information is forwarded to e-mail addresses.

 Behaviour expectations at Lutterworth High School